Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 - If your cervix is intact or partially intact, you will need regular Pap tests.

 - If you have had a complete hysterectomy, including the removal of your cervix and you have no history of cervical cancer or precancer, you will likely NOT need regular Pap tests.
-You should discuss this with your healthcare provider.
+You should talk to your healthcare provider about this.

 - If you have had a complete hysterectomy and you have a history of cervical cancer or precancer, you may need regular Pap tests of the remaining tissue.